-I just wanted to learn a new tool and improving the design of the site.
+I decided to undertake a migration for two primary reasons: to acquire new skills and enhance the design of the website.

 For nearly three years, this website has been running on WordPress.
 However, at the start of this year, I began contemplating the conversion of this blog into a static site generator tool.
 This decision stemmed from my desire to learn and explore new tools, as well as my intention to improve the overall design of the site.